2026 North Atlantic right whale calving season

 The North Atlantic right whale calving season begins each year in mid-November and ends around mid-April.
 With only 70 reproductive female North Atlantic right whales remaining, we keep a close watch on them and their new calves to help ensure their survival.
 Considering these current numbers, 20 new calf births would be considered a relatively productive calving season.
 However, given the high rate of mortality and injury, North Atlantic right whales need to have at least 50 new calves per year to recover and grow their population.
 If the species fell to only 50 reproductive females, they would become functionally extinct.

-To stay up to date with the latest 2025 North Atlantic Right Whale Calving Season news and receive updates about the births of new whale calves, bookmark this page and check back in regularly.
-You can also follow us on Instagram, Facebook, TikTok, and Twitter for live updates.
+To stay up to date with the latest 2026 North Atlantic Right Whale Calving Season news and receive updates about the births of new whale calves, bookmark this page and check back in regularly.
+You can also follow us on Instagram, Facebook, and TikTok for live updates.

 The North Atlantic Right Whale Catalog keeps track of every whale and whale calf identified by researchers.
 Every whale is assigned a four-digit number, but many are also given names—especially those that have unique physical features or interesting stories.